foss-for-synopsys-dwc-arc-processors/toolchain/README.md

       -tcf $NSIM_HOME/etc/tcf/templates/em6_gp.tcf -on nsim_emt \
       -on nsim_isa_big_endian

-Default linker script of GNU Tool chain for ARC is not compatible with memory maps of cores that only has CCM memory (EM4, EM5D, HS34), thus to run application on nSIM with those TCFs it is required to link application with linker script appropriate for selected core.
+Default linker script of GNU Toolchain for ARC is not compatible with memory maps of cores that only has CCM memory (EM4, EM5D, HS34), thus to run application on nSIM with those TCFs it is required to link application with linker script appropriate for selected core.